6 Ways to Help Students Master Media Fluency

 5 Civic Education Steps to Preserve Democracy

-Shawn McCusker (@shawnmccusker) is Director of Professional Learning at Digital Promise, a nonprofit dedicated to closing the digital learning gap and supporting teachers in schools across the United States.
+Shawn McCusker (@shawnmccusker) was Director of Professional Learning at Digital Promise, a nonprofit dedicated to closing the digital learning gap and supporting teachers in schools across the United States, when this article was first published.
+He is now the Senior Director of Professional Learning at EdTechTeacher.
 Shawn has 25 years of experience as a teacher and leader in public, private, and alternative schools.
 He is co-author of Becoming Active Citizens: Practices to Engage Students in Civic Education Across the Curriculum.

 Richard Irvan is Associate Director of Professional Learning at Digital Promise, currently supporting national initiatives to close the digital divide, and a former middle school history teacher and curriculum specialist.